duracelltomi/gtm4wp/readme.txt

 * Fixed: Wrong lookup for product brand name if Use SKU instead of product ID option was turned on
 * Fixed: Wrong lookup for product brand name for variable products
 * Fixed: check if $woo->customer is initialized
+* Fixed: no checkout step reported on WooCommerce checkout page if the user has accepted the default selection of the payment and shipping methods

 !
 Planned deprecation of support for WooCommerce 2.x-3.1.x with next plugin version !
 !
 Planned deprecation of support for WordPress 4.x with next plugin version !